Worried About Tariffs? Here’s Why 2025 Is Still the Year to Build Your Forever Home

 2. Limited Existing Inventory & Rising Home Prices

 In many cases, buyers are paying a premium for outdated homes that still require costly renovations.
-Instead of settling for a home that doesn’t fully meet your needs, building new ensures you get exactly what you want from day one.
+Building a custom home ensures your money goes directly toward a home that fits your exact vision—no compromise required.

 3. Remodeling Costs Often Exceed the Price of Building New

 Many of the homes available on the market today require significant remodeling to meet modern design and functionality standards.
 Between labor shortages, rising material costs, and unforeseen structural issues, renovation expenses can quickly surpass the cost of building a brand-new home.
-When you build new, there are no surprise costs—everything is designed to fit your lifestyle from the start.
+When you build new, there are few opportunities for surprise costs—everything is designed to fit your lifestyle from the start.

 4. Outdated Systems & Hidden Costs in Existing Homes